Conservatoire et Jardin botaniques de la Ville de Genève

 Behind the Winter Garden is an ornamental pond that is surrounded by a border of seasonal flowers.

-In the direction of the lake, and parallel to the avenue of plane trees (majestic trees that are 280 years old!) the terraces of useful and medicinal plants are presented didactically giving access to a wide range of plant species that have been used by man through the ages.
+In the direction of the lake, and parallel to the avenue of plane trees (majestic trees that are 280 years old!) the ethnobotanical Gardens are presented didactically giving access to a wide range of plant species that have been used by man through the ages.

 Just below, the dome of the Mediterranean Greenhouse (or Temperate Greenhouse) contains some large trees, and diverse species originating from regions with a Mediterranean climate.